Unified SSO authorization for Azure Active Directory

 Important prerequisites

-- Ensure you have created a role mapping setup containing SSO admin role to prevent locking out of configuration.
+• You have created a role mapping setup containing the SSO admin role so you don't lock yourself out of the configuration.

 Enable SSO authorization in Bloomreach.